 Notre Dame de Paris is situated in the 4th arrondissement (administrative districts) of Paris, the capital city of France.
 Situated on the right bank of the Seine, it is known for its little streets, cafés and shops, but is regarded as expensive.
-It is desirable for those insisting on old buildings and multi-cultural exposure.
-It has a lot to offer like the Paris City Hall, the Renaissance square of Place des Vosges, the overtly modern Pompidou Centre, but most of all it offers the Notre Dame de Paris.
+It is desirable for those insisting on old buildings and multicultural exposure.